RockefellerArchiveCenter/dm-transfer-workflow/transfer-instructions.md

     </div>

 4. Always unplug and disconnect from mains when not in use!
 Do not leave unattended!
-5. When switching between drives (e.g. from imaging 3.5” disks to 5.25” disks) the drive will need to be calibrated.
+5. When switching between drives (e.g. from imaging 3 1/2 inch disks to 5 1/4 inch disks) the drive will need to be calibrated.

     <div class="docs-example">
       <p>To calibrate using the command line:</p>